siko1056/siko1056.github.io/blog/2017/03/10/getting-to-know-the-mediawiki-api.md

----
-layout: post
-title:  "Getting to know the MediaWiki API"
+# Getting to know the MediaWiki API

-date:   2017-03-10
+> Created: 2017-03-10
-categories: blog
-tags:
-  - software
----

 This article is a short introduction to the
 [MediaWiki action API](https://www.mediawiki.org/wiki/API:Main_page),